kazekyo/nau/README.md

 |---|---|
 | TNode[] | A array of nodes. |

+## An example
+You can find an example of a complete application using Nau [here](https://github.com/kazekyo/nau/tree/main/example/frontend-apollo).

 ## Goal
 This library is inspired by Relay and we have reproduced some features of Relay.
 However, the goal is not to create a full copy of Relay on Apollo Client.

-Our goal is to make Apollo Client more powerful by integrating Relay Specification.
+Our goal is to make Apollo Client more powerful by integrating Relay GraphQL Server Specification.

 ## TODO